RyanC-95/ShopChest-Reborn/README.md

  **[✔️]** = Done

 ##
-- Floating item glitches when creating a shop with a barrel.
-The floating item does not stay above the shop and instead slides across the floor. **[🐛]**
-##
 - Hide commands in /shop if you don't have permission **[❌]**
 - Display potion details (effects, duration, and level) in /shop info for potions. **[❌]**
 ##